 Note, though, that the actual amps the car’s charger draws depend on the real-time condition when you plug it in.
 For example, my Model Y might take somewhere between 7A to 12A out of a 110V (15A) outlet, and its charging speed varies from one location to another.

-Users have control over this, by the way, meaning we can make the car to draw lower amps what it determines, via the Tesla app.
+By the way, users have control over this, meaning we can make the car draw lower amps than what is available, via the Tesla app.